lorenzomtz/searchvis/README.md

 Searchvis is a visualization application for various pathfinding algorithms.
 Squares have colors that represent different features in the application.
 The main features include a start and end square that are able to be relocated to any location on the grid by click-and-drag.
 The user is also able to create barriers for the search to maneuver around by either clicking at a singular location, or clicking and dragging the cursor around to make multiple barriers.
-The user has the choice between 4 different search algorithms.
+The user has the choice between 4 different search algorithms, represented as buttons.
 Different keybinds are available for various functions to be initiated.